Tule Lake: History

 Canby's Cross is located about 3 mi south of the lake; it is the site where General Edward Canby was killed by the Modoc chief Kintpuash, also known to American settlers as Captain Jack.

 The Tule Lake War Relocation Center, a Japanese American internment camp, is located east of the lake, in Modoc County.
 During World War II, the United States federal government under Executive Order 9066, forced the evacuation of Japanese nationals and Japanese Americans, including citizens born in the United States, to numerous camps built in the interior of California and inland states.
-This camp later housed mainly those who rebelled against WRA control in other Japanese Internment Camps, as well as those who refused to cooperate under what was known as the "loyalty questionnaire".
+This camp later housed mainly those who rebelled against War Relocation Authority (WRA) control in other Japanese Internment Camps, as well as those who refused to cooperate under what was known as the "loyalty questionnaire".
 They were forced to sell their businesses and homes, and suffered enormous economic and psychological losses by being treated as potential enemies.
 Following World War II, the federal government awarded 86 farm sites on land reclaimed by the drainage of Tule Lake to returning white veterans using a land lottery.
 A lottery was used because the number of applicants was greater than the number of homesteads available.